perdlemo1234/RnDAzureRepo/README.md

 - Configures activity to consolidate all output data into _**ONE SINGLE FILE**_
 - This implies that the other "file-naming" conventions will generally lead to multiple files being created

-_4) Definition of Partitioning:_

-_5) Definition of Aggregation:_

-_6) Linked Services:_
+_4) Linked Services:_

-_7) Integration Runtimes:_
+- A linked service is a connection string to various external sources / destinations, acting as a bridge between ADF and all available data sources.
+- Allows ADF TO move and transform data between data sources like ( ADLS, ABS , Azure Cosmos DB, Azure Table Storage )

+_5) Integration Runtimes vs Triggers:_
+##### **_IR ( Integration Runtime ):_**
+- Can be utilised within dataflow and pipeline.
+- There are dataflows within ADF for visual data transformation & integration.
+When running these transformations, **AIR** is responsible for all of these transformations because they have the necessary resources to complete it.

+##### _**Triggers:**_
+- Initiate the execution of the pipeline in ADF.
+- They schedule an event or start the pipeline

-_8) What kind of output to place at sink?
+_6) What kind of output to place at sink?
 How does it work?
-What kind of logic must I follow:_
+What kind of logic must I follow?:_

+_7) Azure Functions vs Azure Databircks:_
+Both functions and Databricks involve some substantial amount of coding but what exactly are the difference and how do we fully utilise them?

+**_Azure Functions:_**
+- A _**serverless**_ compute serivce provided by Microsoft Azure - allows us to run code without having to manage underlying infrastructure.
+- Able to write in various languages , including C#, Javascript , Python, Powershell.
+- Can be triggered by variety of events such as HTTP requests, timer schedules, or changes in data.
+- Intended for lightweight operations , and small event-driven tasks.

+**_Azure Databricks:_**
+- Requires a server to run the code.
+Think of it like a Jupyter Notebook but not exactly!
+- Is an Apaache Spark-based analytics platform optimised for Azure.
+Has sharing features and a collaborative environment for data engineering, data science, & machine learning.
+- Optimised for large scale data procesing

-_9) Data Integration: ( Azure SQL Database, Cosmos DB, Azure Blob Storage, and third-party systems)_
+_7) Data Integration: ( Azure SQL Database, Cosmos DB, Azure Blob Storage, and third-party systems)_ ???

-_10) Security & Access Control: ( Manaage ADF resources & implementing role-based control )_
+_8) Security & Access Control: ( Manaage ADF resources & implementing role-based control )_
+???

 Summarise all transformations.
 State and explain simple transformations only. _[Filter/change data-type/Derived column/select/lookup/union]_

-For the rest of the transformations, state and elaborate further:
+_For the rest of the transformations, state and elaborate further:
 If need additional explanations, please refer to a certain section in the trello card.
-Insert YT links , and website links.
+Insert YT links , and website links._